 On April 23, 2020, the Company entered into a \$103,528 U.S. Small Business Administration ("SBA") Paycheck Protection Program note payable.
-The note payable incurs interest at a fixed rate of 1.00% and is set to mature on April 23, 2022.
+The note payable incurs interest at a fixed rate of 1.00% and matured on April 23, 2022.
 The note is unsecured and is eligible for forgiveness subject to the provisions of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
-Principal and interest payments will be made in equal installments after a 10 month deferral period, as defined in the CARES Act.
+Principal and interest payments were made in equal installments after a 10 month deferral period, as defined in the CARES Act.
 The Company applied for forgiveness, but during 2021 the SBA denied the request.
-As such, principal payments of approximately \$84,000 are due for the year ending December 31, 2022.
+Principal payments of approximately \$84,000 were due in 2022.
+The balance at December 31, 2022 of \$10,666 represents amounts that were not drawn correctly by the lender.
+The Company has retained the liability as payment is still expected in 2023.